bl1231/documentation/docs/source/colabfold.rst

 colabfold-instructions
 ======================

-Some instructions for running colabfold on epyc.
+Some instructions for running `ColabFold`_ on epyc.

 These are basic instructions for connecting to epyc and running a ColabFold job from the command line.
-It is also possible to use Microsoft's VSCode to connect if you are wanting abetter experience.
+It is also possible to use Microsoft's VSCode to connect if you are wanting a better experience.

 Basic command line instructions
 ===============================